BRMonte/line-server-app/README.md

 - It fetches the content of the provided line index
 - It limits the ammount of requests in general and for the specific endpoint
 - It caches solicited lines for better performance
+- It uses a model TextFile to hold some business logic and Services to fetch data and cache data
 ```

 ## App description